Edrisabdella/Week-8-Database-Assignment-Final-Project/README.md

     created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
     FOREIGN KEY (category_id) REFERENCES categories(category_id)
 );
+---
 (Other tables: categories, orders, order_items, payments, reviews—structure available in database.sql)

+---
 Query Results

-Here are the results of some key queries from the ecommerce_store database:
+Here are the results of some key queries from the ecommerce_store database: you can select

 Products Query